smartemission/smartemission/docs/platform/architecture.rst

 In order to provide a continuous/uninterrupted service both a Test and Production deployment will be setup within the FIWARE Lab environment.
 For local development on PC/Mac/Linux a Vagrant environment with Docker can be setup.

+NB since FIWARE is not yet available we run on standard VPS systems.

 The Test and Production environments will also have separate IP-adresses and domains:
 ``data.test.smartemission.nl`` and  ``data.smartemission.nl`` respectively.